fbieberly/ORBCOMM-receiver/README.md

 ## Description

 This is a software receiver for decoding packets from ORBCOMM satellites.
-While all packets can be decoded and logged, only the Ephemeris packet is decoded and the results can be plotted.
+I don't know what all of the various packets are for, but for the ones I do, I attempt to decode the packet data.

 I am writing this decoder as an instructional personal project.
 Hopefully it can be used by others to learn about designing satellite communication receivers.

 If you want a more full-featured ORBCOMM receiver please check out:
 https://www.coaa.co.uk/orbcommplotter.htm
 http://f6cte.free.fr/index_anglais.htm

 ## Dependencies

-Written for py2.7.
+Should work with either Python 2.X or 3.X

 I use [pyrtlsdr] to record the RF signal with an RTLSDR receiver.
 [NumPy] and [SciPy] are used for signal processing.
 [PyEphem] is used to calculate Az/El and doppler shift of the satellites.

 pip install pyrtlsdr, numpy, scipy, pyephem

 [PyEphem]: https://rhodesmill.org/pyephem/index.html
 [NumPy]: https://www.numpy.org/
 [SciPy]: https://www.scipy.org/
 [pyrtlsdr]: https://github.com/roger-/pyrtlsdr

 ## Getting started

 #### Offline recording and decoding